ShaggyTech/nhtsa-api-wrapper/README.md

 There are a total of 24 different endpoints, or `Actions`, available for the NHTSA Vehicles API.

-To see how this package implements these Actions, visit the documentation for the [NHTSA class](module-api_NHTSA-NHTSA.html)
+To see how these Actions are implemented you can visit the documentation for the [NHTSA class](https://www.shaggytech.com/nhtsa-api-wrapper/module-api_NHTSA-NHTSA.html), which is a class exported by this package that implements all of individual endpoint wrappers.

-See also: [https://vpic.nhtsa.dot.gov/api/Home](https://vpic.nhtsa.dot.gov/api/Home) for the original API documentation.
+Each action

-**Available API Actions**
+### Available API Actions

 - [DecodeVin](https://www.shaggytech.com/nhtsa-api-wrapper/module-api_actions_DecodeVin.DecodeVin.html#DecodeVin)
 - [DecodeVinExtended](https://www.shaggytech.com/nhtsa-api-wrapper/module-api_actions_DecodeVinExtended.DecodeVinExtended.html)